Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Not a contest, a pissing match, Rowe said.

 NOTE: In retaliation to Klein Dr. Hoefflin stated that he reviewed Michael’s medical records for August 1993 and found that Klein and Debbie Rowe had given too much Demerol to MJ.
-However now we know that Debbie Rowe was replacing part of Demerol with a non-narcotic drug suggested by Dr. Metzger and the records state what MJ was formally, not factually given.
+However now we know that Debbie Rowe was replacing part of Demerol with a non-narcotic drug suggested by Dr. Metzger, so that Demerol was given to MJ on paper only, but not factually.

 “I was shocked to see the huge amount of narcotics … and other medications that both Dr. Klein and [Jackson’s former wife] Debbie Rowe were injecting into Michael,” Hoefflin states.